 Step 5: Recovery

-Temporary side effects may include bloating, mild cramps, or sore throat.
+Temporary side effects may include mild bloating or sore throat.

-Most people return to normal activities within 24 hours.
+Most individuals resume normal activities within 24 hours.

 Types of Endoscopy in Malaysia & Their Uses